HeraldodelViejoMundo/Heraldo-del-Viejo-Mundo/_posts/2025-06-26-rulebook_faq1.md

 **ERRATA (FAQ v1.5.1, p.
 170 “Fly (X)”):**
 “Except when following up or pursuing, a model with this special rule can choose to move by flying through the air, rather than moving across the ground as normal.
 When a model flies it uses a special ‘Fly Movement’ characteristic, shown in brackets after the name of this special rule (shown here as ‘X’).
 Models that choose to move by flying:” :contentReference[oaicite:0]{index=0}

 *REGLA ORIGINAL (Rulebook p.
-170):*
-“A model with this special rule can Fly.
+170 "Fly (X)"): “A model with this special rule can Fly.
 Models that can Fly can choose either to move normally on the ground (using their Movement characteristic), or to move by flying.
 How many inches a model can Fly varies from model to model, and will be shown in brackets after the name of this special rule (shown here as ‘X’).
-Models that choose to move by flying:”
+Models that choose to move by flying:”*
 </div>

 Ahora, las miniaturas que pueden volar, **no pueden** usar esta regla especial en **persecuciones** y **arrasamientos**, lo que impide “saltar” obstáculos gratis al seguir o perseguir.
 Además, el texto introduce un **valor de “Fly Movement” independiente**: cualquier efecto que modifique el Movimiento terrestre modifica también ese nuevo atributo, lo que aclara interacciones con hechizos o reglas que aumentan o reducen el M.